-- According to the National Institute of Early Education Research, West Virginia Department of Education's Universal Pre-K program, which enrolls four-year-old and three-year-old children with special needs, ranks 8th in the country for access and quality (Friedman-Krauss et al., 2019). - The participation rate for four-year-olds for the 2018-19 academic year is 78%.
+- According to the National Institute of Early Education Research, West Virginia Department of Education's Universal Pre-K program, which enrolls four-year-old and three-year-old children with special needs, ranks 8th in the country for access and quality (Friedman-Krauss et al., 2019). - The participation rate for the 2018-19 academic year for four-year-olds is 78%.
 The WVDE Office of Early and Elementary Learning determines the four-year-old participation rate based on children enrolled in kindergarten during the 2019 school year compared with children who participated in pre-k for the 2018 school year (2020). - The West Virginia Early Childhood Planning Task Force (2014) established a scope of work for a coordinated data system, professional development of early childhood providers, developmental screening, and families as teachers.
 The task force created four outcomes.
 Outcome Area Early Learning and Development Outcome statement: Children have positive early learning experiences - 3.1.
 Children under age 5 in at least one quality early learning program - 3.2.
 Children ready for kindergarten - 3.3.
 Children proficient in reading by the end of the third grade - 3.4.
-Early learning programs that meet quality standards ii.
-Instructional Practices & Innovations
+Early learning programs that meet quality standards - Dolly Parton's Imagination Library is a book gifting program that mails free, high-quality books to children from birth until they begin school, no matter their family's income.
+The Imagination Library program is built on decades of reading research consistently demonstrating that having books at home helps children develop literacy skills.
+Children from low-income homes across West Virginia deserve access to high-quality, developmentally appropriate books. - Ready, Set, Go!
+WV is a program that offers a comprehensive approach for families, schools and communities to work together to provide all children opportunities to succeed and become lifelong learners.